 - You should be truthful when discussing your illness or medical condition.
 Do not exaggerate or downplay the symptoms that you are experiencing.

-One of the most important first steps you should take if the SSA notifies you of a CME is to retain an experienced disability attorney.
+One of the most important first steps you should take if the SSA notifies you of a CE Exam is to retain an experienced disability attorney.
 Your attorney can give you advice on how to best handle your exam and ensure that you receive the SSDI that you deserve.
 Call the Injury and Disability Law Center today to schedule a free consultation to learn how our skilled lawyers can help you with your SSDI claim.